herjulf/IoT-grid/README.md

 Development
 -----------
-This repository consist of simple scripts to facilitate building and cloning the current projects to boost research, development, collaboration and education.
+This repository consist of simple scripts to get up to speed and facilitate building and cloning the current project to boost research, development, collaboration and education.

 * part1.sh Bash script building the ARM toolchain for the MCU.